 Note: Ensure that the WSUS server is of version 3.0 SP2 with WSUS-KB2720211 installed.

 Note: It is preferred if the installation machine contains SCCM sever or SCCM admin console.
 However this is an optional requirement.

-Patch Connect Plus works as an add-on to SCCM server to enable patching the third party applications.
-Patch Connect Plus publishes the required third party patches to SCCM server and deployment of these patches will be initiated from the SCCM console.
-Refer to the Patch Connect Plus Architecure to learn more.
+ManageEngine Patch Connect Plus works as an add-on to SCCM server to enable patching the third party applications.
+It publishes the required third party patches to SCCM server and deployment of these patches will be initiated from the SCCM console.
+Refer to the Product Architecure to learn more.

-To set up Patch Connect Plus, you have to configure the following settings,
+To set the product up, you have to configure the following settings,

 Configure proxy settings to allow connections reaching internet to download patches from the third party websites and to synchronize patch vulnerability database.